LED WebSite Indicator connects your website to an internet connected LED

 People seemed to like the idea when I wrote about it on my blog, so I have made this into a free service.
 So far a few people have signed up, and I have linked all of my sites to it (including this one – my LED is blinking all day)

 This was also a great learning experience for me.
-So far I have added in on-boarding emails (you receive a welcome email when you sign up) and programmatic per-user configuration of the mosquitto service, as well as the sign up, login, security (hashed passwords), and lost password options which are essential for this type of service.
+So far I have added in on-boarding emails (you receive a welcome email when you sign up) and programmatic per-user configuration of the mosquitto service, as well as the sign up, login and security (hashed passwords) options which are essential for this type of service.

 COMING SOON: FULL COLOUR VERSION